ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

 ``\Delta_{ij,ab}=d_{ij}^3g_{ij}^\mathrm{HS}F_{ij,ab}\kappa_{ij,ab}``

 where $\kappa_{ij,ab}$ is dimensionless.
-Unfortunately, the implementation of `ogSAFT` in `OpenSAFT` cannot yet replicate the figures from the original paper.
+Unfortunately, the implementation of `ogSAFT` in `Clapeyron` cannot yet replicate the figures from the original paper.
 The reason for this is that the monomer / segment term presented in the paper is not the one used to generate the results.
-The actual term used is developed by Twu _et al._ (1980) and we are currently attempting to implement this within `OpenSAFT` but it is not clear, as of yet, how it was implemented within the original equation.
+The actual term used is developed by Twu _et al._ (1980) and we are currently attempting to implement this within `Clapeyron` but it is not clear, as of yet, how it was implemented within the original equation.

 #### CK-SAFT

-If the SAFT equation derived by Chapman _et al._ was the prototype, the variant developed by Huang and Radosz (1990) was the first usable SAFT equation, with over a 100 pure-component parameters and many unlike parameters available. `CKSAFT` effectively simplifies many of the computationally-intensive parts of `ogSAFT`, using a simpler equation to obtain the hard-sphere diameter and actually providing the correct monomer term within the paper.
+If the SAFT equation derived by Chapman _et al._ was the prototype, the variant developed by Huang and Radosz (1990) was the first usable SAFT equation, with over 100 pure-component parameters and many unlike parameters available. `CKSAFT` effectively simplifies many of the computationally-intensive parts of `ogSAFT`, using a simpler equation to obtain the hard-sphere diameter and actually providing the correct monomer term within the paper.
 The chain term between the two equations is identical.
 Similarly, the association strength only has a minor change:

 ``\Delta_{ij,ab}=\sigma_{ij}^3g_{ij}^\mathrm{HS}F_{ij,ab}\kappa_{ij,ab}``

 which slightly reduces the computational cost.
 However, the most-noteworthy simplification came with the association term.
 As mentioned earlier, the association fraction needs to be solved for iteratively.
 However, Huang and Radosz proposed approximations of the association fraction that could be used to solve for the association term explicitly, greatly reducing the computational intensity of these calculations.
-These approximations have not been implemented within `OpenSAFT` as of yet, but these only impact calculations for species other than alcohols and carboxylic acids.
+These approximations have not been implemented within `Clapeyron` as of yet, but these only impact calculations for species other than alcohols and carboxylic acids.
 We also point out that Huang and Radosz introduced the concept of association schemes which helps classify species based on how they interaction through association.

 #### SAFT-VR SW